holdon1221/C2D-Opt/README.md

 ---

-## 📝 Citation (filled later)
+## 📝 Citation (to be updated)
 If you use this code, please cite the manuscript:

-Optimizing oral contraceptive timing: Morning intake reduces doses and enhances efficacy (preprint or journal info here)
+Optimizing oral contraceptive timing: Morning intake reduces doses and enhances efficacy

-## 📧 Contact (filled later)
+## 📧 Contact (to be updated)
 For questions, please contact the corresponding author.

 ---